Table of Contents Show

 Selling PricesSelling Prices

-Make sure your real estate buyer’s agent shows you not only the listing prices for homes but also what they’re closing for.
-If you can find multiple comparable properties sold or closed for below market value, that tells you the market is right for buyers.
+Make sure your real estate buyer’s agent shows you the listing prices for homes and what they’re closing for.
+Finding multiple comparable properties sold or closed for below market value tells you the market is suitable for buyers.

 Get a mortgage pre-approvalGet a mortgage pre-approval

 In a buyer’s market, sellers have a lot at stake.
 The last thing they want to do is enter into a deal with someone that can’t follow through.
 They’re already unhappy about having to lower their asking price, and If there’s a mortgage contingency, they’ll feel even less sure of accepting a low-ball offer.

 You can make them more willing to accept a lower offer if you can show them straight away that you’re in a position to close the deal.
 Getting pre-approved for a mortgage is the best way to do this.
 Just don’t confuse this with mortgage pre-qualification, which is just a lender’s speculation of the loan amount you will be pre-approved to receive.